Chapter 5:

 The annual tournament was well underway.

 Ren was doing her best not to fidget in-place as the judges elaborated their decision.
-She had gone out and performed her routine to the best of her ability, but there were at least twelve others in her bracket that were doing their best as well.
-Having spectated a tournament before, she didn't think she'd be this anxious to see what the outcome was.
-Being a competitor was an entirely different feeling, though.
+She had gone out and performed her routine to the best of her ability, but there were at least twelve others in her bracket.
+She had spectated a tournament before, but being a competitor was an entirely different feeling.

-Not only that, but her nerves were running high due to her grandparents being in attendance.
-She had been shocked to find out that they were going to be in attendance, but it seemed that Sensei had talked her up.
-His promise of them being impressed with Ren's skills likely played into the 'talented child' illusion that they had.
-She at least felt some happiness that they decided to take time to come and see her in action.
-Her biggest fear, however, was that they might take class away from her if she didn't perform well enough for them - just like her grades at school.
+As if that wasn't enough, her grandparents were part of the audience.
+She had been shocked to find out that they were going to be there, but it seemed that Sensei had convinced them.
+His promise of them being impressed with Ren's skills likely played into the 'talented child' illusion that they wanted to feed into.
+They probably thought she would be happy to have them there being supportive.
+Her biggest fear, however, was that they might take class away from her if she didn't perform well enough for them.

 "We've made our decision," the head judge announced, pulling Ren's focus back.
 "Contestants, line up!"